 Our Collection comprises a range of images and databases collected during research or publication, as well as a number of contemporary images taken by associates Clare K. Gervasoni, Dr Dorothy G. Wickham, Wayne Phillipson and Lisa J. Gervasoni.
 We are also grateful for donations and contributions.

-The Collection includes Victoria's Pre-Olympic Swimming Pools by Lisa Gervasoni, and a Swiss/Italian collection, particularly including the Gervasoni family of Yandoit Creek, Victoria.
-Photographs taken during research for major projects undertaken by Dr Dorothy Wickham include those of the former Ballarat Female Refuge, Scott's Parade, Ballarat, research into the freemasons of the Central Highlands of Victoria, and Stonemason's Marks.
+The Collection includes images of Victoria's Pre-Olympic Swimming Pools by Lisa Gervasoni, and a Swiss/Italian collection, particularly including the Gervasoni family of Yandoit Creek, Victoria.
+There is a collection of scanned slides taken by the Kinnane family in Papua New Guinea in the 1950s and 60s.
+Photographs taken during research for major projects of Dr Dorothy Wickham include those of the former Ballarat Female Refuge, Scott's Parade, Ballarat, freemasons of the Central Highlands of Victoria, and stonemason's marks.
 Strengths of this collection are its Eureka and early goldfields focus, industrial heritage, and its focus on little known aspects of Victoria's history and heritage.